kevinbarabash/beignet/design/post_mvp/00_misc.md

 generate we could use that information when writing tests to indicate to the operator what mocking should be done.

-## TypeScript-to-Crochet Converter
+## TypeScript-to-Escalier Converter

-While Crochet has good TypeScript interop, it has a number of features not available in TypeScript.
-Being able to easily convert TypeScript code to Crochet would allow more code within existing projects to benefit from these features.
+While Escalier has good TypeScript interop, it has a number of features not available in TypeScript.
+Being able to easily convert TypeScript code to Escalier would allow more code within existing projects to benefit from these features.

 ## Range Types and Range Checking